AJMartel/nodemcu-wampum/README.md

 ```

+## Web projects
+The server delivers the content from the SD card and not from the internal FLASH RAM.
+This is a little bit
+slower - but you can easily update your WebSite just by update the SD card instead of flash the ESP.

+## Configuration by convention
-The SD must have at least two folders in the root directory:
+The SD card must have at least two folders in the root directory:
  - "html" for all static resources like html/js/css or images
- - "lua" for all dynamic HTML files ( e.g. for ajax endpoints)
+ - "lua" for all server side scripts ( e.g. for ajax endpoints)

-## Example web projects
+## Demo Projects

 ### Blank
 A blank example with one HTML page and a LUA dynamic page.
 This project is a good starting point